Skip to content

 2. Query Builder

-In addition to the standard fields available in the system, you will also be able to search for keywords and extra fields created under Documents » Settings.
+In addition to the standard fields available in the system, you will also be able to search for Tags (keywords) and extra fields created under Documents » Settings.
 The searchable fields displayed may vary depending on a user's access settings to the site's features.

 In the Standard search within the Query Builder, you can search based on the fields displayed, which also correspond to the metadata in the system, depending on your access rights.